Three 5G Hub review

 Conclusion

 The Three 5G Hub is an excellent 5G home broadband router.
-It’s fast, affordable, designed for maximum coverage, and has handy Ethernet ports and antenna slots.
+It’s fast, affordable, designed for maximum coverage, and has handy Ethernet ports.

 We have no major complaints, so if you have 5G coverage at your home on Three, then this is a superb option and a strong alternative to fibre broadband.
 That said, price aside the rival devices from EE and Vodafone are similarly accomplished.